kellentow/W-Modem/README.md

 ### 6.1 Sending Data (Device to Host)

 1. Construct a data message resembling "received" data from the modem.
-2. Send the message via Endpoint 1.
+2. Send the message via Internet connectivity.

 ### 6.2 Receiving Data (Host to Device)

-1. Poll Endpoint 2 for incoming data resembling "transmitted" data to the modem.
+1. Poll for incoming data resembling "transmitted" data to the modem.
 2. Parse and process received messages.

 ## 7. Dependencies

-- **Hardware**: USB-capable microcontroller or USB device.
+- **Hardware**: Internet-capable microcontroller or Internet-connected device.
-- **Firmware**: USB stack/library supporting bulk data transfer.
+- **Firmware**: Network stack/library supporting data transfer over the Internet.
 - **Host Application**: Software on the host for sending/receiving data.

 ## 8. Conclusion

-This documentation provides a guideline for implementing and using the WModem USB Data Transfer Protocol for emulating a modem-like data transfer interface over USB.
+This documentation provides a guideline for implementing and using the WModem Data Transfer Protocol for emulating a modem-like data transfer interface over the Internet.
 Refer to this documentation for protocol details and integration instructions.